Swan maiden: North Macedonia

 Romanian author Marcu Beza reported a version of the tale "among the Vlach" of (then) Macedonia.
-In this story, a shepherd named Gógu plays his pipe, as a gathering of nymphs or fairies appear to dance to the song near a pool or a fountain.
+In this story, a shepherd named Gógu plays his pipe as a gathering of nymphs or fairies appears to dance to the song near a pool or a fountain.
 The ethereal maidens either take off their rings, counting them one by one, or their garments.
 In the version with the garments, the shepherd steals the maiden's garments and forces her to marry him.
 Some time after the wedding, during a celebration in the village, the maiden asks for her raiment back.
 She puts it on and vanishes back to the skies.
 He also stated that this version is parallel to a Romanian tale titled Ion Buzdugan, collected by fellow folklorist I. C. Fundescu.

-In another Macedonian tale, The Shepherd and the Three Vilas (Ovčar i tri vile), a poor shepher takes his sheep to graze in the woods and spies on three maidens bathing.
+In another Macedonian tale, The Shepherd and the Three Vilas (Ovčar i tri vile), a poor shepherd takes his sheep to graze in the woods and spies on three maidens bathing.
 For three days, he spies, and on the third day, he steals their garments to convince one of them to marry him.
-The maidens reveals they are vilas, magical spirits of great power, and it will do him no good to marry one.
-Still, he insists on marrying one of them, and chooses the youngest.
+The maidens reveal they are vilas, magical spirits of great power, and it will do him no good to marry one.
+Still, he insists on marrying one of them and chooses the youngest.
 The young vila's sisters regain their garments and fly away, leaving the other maiden to her fate.
 She marries the young shepherd.
-One year later, during a celebration on the village, the local women invite the vila to dance with them the kolo.
+One year later, during a celebration in the village, the local women invite the vila to dance with them the kolo.
 Since vila can only dance with their complete outfits, the vila wife asks his husband for it back.
 After the dance, the vila wife begins to ascend to the skies, but begs her husband to search for her in the village of Kuškundaljevo.
 This tale was previously published by linguist August Leskien in German with the title Der Hirt und die drei Samovilen ("The Shepherd and the three Samovilas"), and sourced as from Bulgaria.
-In regards to the location "Kuškundaleo", Leskien supposed the name was of Turkish origin, but his colleague professor Stumme presumed that the name was a compound term in Slavic, meaning "The Bird Catcher Village".
+Regarding the location "Kuškundaleo", Leskien supposed the name was of Turkish origin, but his colleague, Professor Stumme, presumed that the name was a compound term in Slavic, meaning "The Bird Catcher Village".

 Romania

 I. C. Fundescu collected a Romanian variant titled Ion Buzduganu: youth Ion works as a goatherd and walks into the forest one day.
 There, he sees three maidens bathing in a pool of crystalline water.
-He steals the garments of the first two maidens, who begs him to give it back.
+He steals the garments of the first two maidens, who beg him to give them back.
 He gets the clothes of the third and youngest and makes her his wife.
-During a celebration in the village, the maiden asks for her garments back, so the people can see her dance.
-When she puts it, she says to her husband Ion he must seek her out, then disappears.
+During a celebration in the village, the maiden asks for her garments back so that the people can see her dance.
+When she puts it on, she tells her husband Ion that he must seek her out, then disappears.
 Ion, now, has to go on a quest to win her back.